GoodDogAI/robotai/README.md

 `./setup_env.sh`

 # TensorRT
-You will need TensorRT 8.4, which is only available after signing a license with NVIDIA.
+You will need TensorRT 8.4, which is only available from NVIDIA.

 ```
 cd ~/Downloads